wurde/jamstack/README.md

 }
 ```

-## Why a Static Website?
+## Why a static website?

 Deployment is uploading pre-rendered assets to a static asset host.
 A CDN provides asset distribution at low latencies and high resiliency.

 ## Why Terraform?